Hearts and Souls: Background

 In April 1998, toward the end of the fifth season, Smits told Liz Smith that he would only perform in a handful of episodes in the sixth season in order to smoothly transition his character's departure.
 Smits declined interviews and made a written statement, but show creator Steven Bochco noted that Smits had come to the decision several weeks before he announced it.
 Smits earned five consecutive Primetime Emmy Award for Outstanding Lead Actor in a Drama Series nominations as well as three nominations for Golden Globe Award for Best Actor – Television Series Drama for the Simone role.
 Smits, who earned the Golden Globe Award at the 53rd Golden Globe Awards in 1996 for the role, stated that "I accomplished what I sought to do - to prove I can act - and now it's time to seek another course."

 In mid-June 1998, rumors surfaced that Rick Schroder would replace Smits.
 The following week, Schroder was officially announced as the replacement.
-By late September, the buildup the Smits' departure was set to commence with the first episode of season 6, on October 20.
+By late September, the buildup to Smits' departure was set to commence with the first episode of season 6, on October 20.
 On October 7, ABC announced that Smits would be stabbed in the opening episode of the season.
 The week before the season premiere, Mark Tinker revealed that Smits would be written out in the fifth episode of the season and Schroder would enter in the subsequent episode.
 Bochco revealed that National Enquirer and other gossip tabloids had offered to pay for details about the storyline.
 The five-week story arc was scheduled so that the final three weeks were in the November sweeps with Schroder's debut marking the final week of the sweeps.
 When the network decided to pre-empt the show on Election Night (November 3), the final episode was moved back to the second last night of sweeps.

 The first week stabbing was regarded as similar to the murder of Jonathan Levin.
 ABC sent the media the first two episodes prior to the season 6 premiere.
 In the first episode, Smits is both stabbed and inadvertently cut by his dentist.
 Based on the first two episodes, Dave Matheny and Neal Justin of the Star Tribune determined that Simone would endure a worsening mysterious illness.
 In the third episode of the arc, Smits was hospitalized and in need of a heart transplant.
 The fourth episode was a buildup to impending heart surgery as he struggles with cardiomyopathy.